- Council of Ministers headed by PM serves as Real Executive Authority.

 - The 42nd and 44th Constitutional Amendment Acts have made the advice binding on the President.

-- All Aid & advise by Council of Ministers is made binding on President, with a provision for the President to return advice for reconsideration to the Council of Ministers once.
+- All Aid & advice by the Council of Ministers is made binding on President, with a provision for the President to return advice for reconsideration to the Council of Ministers once.

-- The advice of the Council of Ministers to President cannot be judicially reviewed.
+- The advice of the Council of Ministers to the President cannot be judicially reviewed.

 Provides for the Composition & other broad details.